AR2L/omeka-facets-plugin/Readme.md

 **Single values** can be exluded as not really significant, although they will be listed anyway if less than 5 values are available.

 Facets block can be set up for **vertical** or **horizontal** layout, according to the theme layout; and it can be made **collapsible**, to use less vertical space (recommended for horizontal layout).

+Style for facets can be either **dropdown selectbox**, or **checkbox**; this last one allows to choose more values, while with the first one one value excludes other.
+For checkbox style, a **minimum amount of values** can be set too.

 Sorting order can be **alphabetical**, or **first by popularity and then alphabetical**.
 Popularity count can be shown, if needed.